ansys/pymapdl/doc/source/troubleshoot/index.rst

     mapdl = launch_mapdl(loglevel="DEBUG")

-You can send this file to a bug report in the PyMAPDL GitHub repository if you are not able to identify the issue.
+You can attach this file to a bug report in the PyMAPDL GitHub repository for further investigation.
+If you are not able to identify the issue, you can open a discussion in `PyMAPDL - Discussions <pymapdl_discussions_>`_.
+If you believe you have found a bug, please open an issue in the `PyMAPDL GitHub repository <pymapdl_issues_>`_.